kattak2k/broadway/README.md

-# README
+# Broadway App

-This README would normally document whatever steps are necessary to get the application up and running.
+ The following app provides information of the movies and a User will be able to review the movie and give comments on it.

 Things you may want to cover:

-* Ruby version
+* Ruby versions
-  -rails 5.0.2
+  1.rails 5.0.2
-  -ruby 2.3.3
+  2.ruby 2.3.3
-* System dependencies

-* Configuration
+* Configuration and info
-   1. Paperclip
+   1.Paperclip
         - add config In development mode, you might add this line to config/environments/development.rb):
         ```Paperclip.options[:command_path] = "/usr/local/bin/"```
         - generator: adds migration file
         ```rails generate paperclip Play play_img```

-   2. Star reviews -->  Jquery Raty
+   2.Star reviews -->  Jquery Raty

 * Output images
    1.Index page